tedhudek/sandbox/eight-essential-tips.md

     6. Until finally...
     7. And ever since that day...

-This one is a global one.
-It applies to all professions.
-See Lincoln, Abraham.
 <!--Lincoln-->

 4. Own your stuff.
 As tech writers, sometimes we feel like we are at the end of the chain.
 But here's the real truth: you own a chunk of docs just like a developer owns a chunk of code.
 When it comes to your docs, you make the final decisions.
 Sure, you're going to ask a bunch of people for feedback and buyoff on your docs.
 But a writer asking "should the docs say x or y" is like a reporter asking "should the story say x or y."
 Be accountable.
 Ask for input, own the output.